a

 Lawfulness of processing

-Lit. a – f GDPR in particular:
+lit. a – f GDPR in particular:

-a. the data subject has given his or her consent to the processing of personal data concerning him or her for one or more specific purposes;
+a.
+The data subject has given his or her consent to the processing of personal data concerning him or her for one or more specific purposes;

-d. the processing is necessary to protect the vital interests of the data subject or another natural person;
+d. the processing is necessary to protect the vital interests of the data subject or of another natural person;

-e. the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;
+e. the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Controller;

-Information about the collection of personal data
+Information on the collection of personal data

-Collection of personal data when visiting our website
+Collection of personal data when you visit our website

 – IP address